lsst-dm/dmtn-020/index.rst

   possible to define epics that cover multiple WBS elements.
 See :ref:`sec-cross-team` for information on scheduling work which requires resources from multiple elements.
+- Although :ref:`LOE work should be charged to the 00 fourth-level element
+  <sec-loe>`, this does not imply that other work cannot be charged here.
+  Indeed, where possible management activities *should* be scheduled as epics with concrete deliverables in this element rather than being handled as LOE.

 The :ref:`Project Controls Specialist <sec-contacts>` will automatically pull information from JIRA to populate :term:`PMCS` with the plan.